MyPureCloud/developer-center-blog/source/2017-08-15-automate-1st-time-configuration-wizard/index.html.md

 date: 2017-08-15
 author: jacou@nguvu.com
 ---
-At nGuvu, we've recently launched the integration of nGagement with Purecloud. nGagement is a gamification solution for contact centers that automatically awards points to agents by looking at their different performance metrics and schedules.
-The platform supports features such as Agent vs Agent challenges, contests, quiz, leaderboard, quality monitoring, etc. Thanks to Purecloud's API and notifications, nGagement can provide points calculations in real-time.
+At nGuvu, we've recently launched the integration of nGagement with Genesys Cloud. nGagement is a gamification solution for contact centers that automatically awards points to agents by looking at their different performance metrics and schedules.
+The platform supports features such as Agent vs Agent challenges, contests, quiz, leaderboard, quality monitoring, etc. Thanks to Genesys Cloud's API and notifications, nGagement can provide points calculations in real-time.

-In this blog post, we will present the different steps we've included in our configuration flow when adding nGagement on Purecloud.
+In this blog post, we will present the different steps we've included in our configuration flow when adding nGagement on Genesys Cloud.
 Our main objective for this flow was to reduce the number of manual steps involved for the customer (hence reducing the chances of errors or misconfigurations) and provide full transparency with the different actions we are taking on their org.

-nGagement requires different type of access and permissions to the customer's Purecloud org.
+nGagement requires different type of access and permissions to the customer's Genesys Cloud org.
 We are presenting here the on-boarding flow that we've used to simplify as much as possible the interactions with the user.
 Obviously your flow and requirements will vary but this blog post should give you a good starting point on how you can configure new customers' org with very few manual steps involved.

 In this post we will present: